Azure/fleet/docs/concepts/SafeRollout/README.md

 - We try to pick 3 clusters out of 4, for this scenario let's say we pick cluster-1, cluster-2 & cluster-3.
-- Since we can't track the initial availability for the deployment, we rollout the namespace with deployment to cluster-1, cluster-2 & cluster-3
+- Since we can't track the initial availability for the deployment, we rollout the namespace with deployment to cluster-1, cluster-2 & cluster-3.

-- Then we update the deployment with a bad image name to update the resource in place on cluster-1, cluster-2 & cluster-3
+- Then we update the deployment with a bad image name to update the resource in place on cluster-1, cluster-2 & cluster-3.

 - But since we have `maxUnavailable` set to 1, we will rollout the bad image name update for deployment to one of the clusters
-(which cluster the resource is rolled out to first is non-deterministic)
+(which cluster the resource is rolled out to first is non-deterministic).

 - Once the deployment is updated on the first cluster, we will wait for the deployment's availability to be true before rolling out to the other clusters
 - And since we rolled out a bad image name update for the deployment it's availability will always be false and hence the